bcorporaal/the-manual/hosting-guidelines.md

 You can also consider the option to bring in an external speaker.
 Perhaps you have a client or somebody you know who can present something.
 If you are looking for options I can help as well.

-### Workshops
+## Workshops
 Organizing a small workshop related to the topic is a nice addition too.
 It makes for a more dynamic evening and allows the attendees to apply what they just learned.
 Just keep it simple and don't expect the results to be too serious.
 Also keep in mind what to do with the result.
 Having each team present them will take a long time.
 On the other hand not presenting them can also be a bit of a let down.
+So you need to find a balance between the two.

-### Attendees
+## Attendees
 The number of attendees to be invited depends on the available space.
-In general it is between 40 and 60 people.
+In general it is between 40 and 70 people.
 Don't forget to invite your own employees, network and perhaps customers.
 They are welcome too of course.
+Because there is always a number of no-shows we allow for a few more spots on the RSVP list.

 All the RSVP's are handled through the meetup.com page.
-We can provide an up to date list of attendees on the day of the event.
+We can provide an up to date list of attendees before the event.
 E-mail addresses of the attendees are not available for the host.

 ## To-do list